apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 it, then the resource allows anyone to access all it's actions.
 The `acl` is made up of a list of authorization rule entries.
 Each entry defines that action the rule applies to and if the rule is allowing or denying access to a user principal.
-The special `*` value matches all users.

 Users can have many principals of many different kinds associated with them.
 The rules will only match up against principals of type